 * Usually 1-10 plants in one box, thereafter per box……. ** 1-5 plants.
 Additional $2 per plant for Quarantine.

-**If paying by credit card the card number must be presented every time with the List of Plants you advise us of by the Friday one week prior to sending.
+**If paying by credit card, the card number must be texted to 0408 687 109 along with your name after submitting the List of Plants you advise us of by the Friday one week prior to sending.
 We will charge your card without further notice when we send the plants.

 **Payments by other means must be paid immediately when you receive your plants and I must be notified by text of the payment.
 This is not an account.
 I do not have a clerk to chase payments and have spent many many wasted hours checking bank statements to see who has paid.
 No more of this!!